synapse-wireless-labs/ja-jira-addon/README.md

 ### Atlassian Caveats

 * As of September 2016, when searching for JIRA issues without Story Points, issues that do not allow Story Points will not be found.
-* As of September 2016, when trying to refresh the add-on's iframe, the auth credentials will expire after 6 minutes (how to refresh?)
+* As of September 2016, when trying to refresh the add-on's iframe, the auth credentials will expire after 6 minutes.
+(How to refresh?)